 Every country has its own quirks when it comes to the rules of the road.
 Renting a car in Ireland and driving down the highways and local village roads is no different.

-- The left lane is the slow lane on the highway
+- The left lane is the “slow lane” on the highway (pass on the right).

 - Tour buses get the right of way.
 Always.
 If it is bigger than you, figure out how to pull over safely and just stay put until you can pass.

 - Drive during the day; it’s dark out there!

 - A tight white dashed line means it is a two way traffic street.

 - Sheep have the right of way… especially when they are blocking the road.
 Have patience.

 - Traffic cameras are everywhere.
 If your GPS tells you one is coming up, do not ignore it.

 - Toll roads do exist.
 Have small change on hand whenever possible.